 A diagnostic ultrasound scan is the most accurate method to diagnose the size and location of your rotator cuff tear.
 MRI’s may show a rotator cuff tear but have also been known to miss a tear.
 X-rays are of little diagnostic value when a rotator cuff tear is suspected.

-Small and medium size rotator cuff tears usually heal successfully with appropriate conservative management and rotator cuff physiotherapy treatment.
+Small and medium-sized rotator cuff tears usually heal successfully with appropriate conservative management and rotator cuff physiotherapy treatment.
 Physiotherapy is normally one of the first treatment options suggested by your doctor or shoulder specialist.